YannickDaly/yannickdaly.github.io/index.md

 I truly love collaborating and building with creative and talented individuals, bringing simple concepts to reality.

 I've been involved in web development for 2 1/2 years with a focus on building intuitive and simplistic user interface for web apps.
-I'm currently an IT Business Analyst at Assurant, Inc.

 **My skills include:**